 Section 1111(c)(4)(B)(v) of ESSA requires at least one indicator of school quality or student success.
 South Carolina uses teachers' and students' perceptions of school climate, as measured by the school climate surveys developed per the Education Accountability Act of 1998, which have been given annually since their development.
 Prior research has found a stable factor structure, and significant relationships between the stakeholder perception factors measured and positive school outcomes.
-The School Climate (SCsch) indicator will be calculated based on the combination of three teacher perception factors and two student perception factors.
-Specifically, SCsch will be derived from Teacher Perceptions of Instructional Focus (IFT; which currently consists of 9 survey items), Teacher Perceptions of Working Conditions (WCT; which currently consists of 19 survey items), Teacher Perceptions of Safety (ST; which currently consists of three survey items), Student Perceptions of Social-Physical Environment (SPES; which currently consists of three survey items), and Student Perceptions of Safety (SS; which currently consists of three survey items).
-The SPES factor score shall not be reported or used in calculating SCsch for online or virtual schools.
+The School Climate (SC^{sch}) indicator will be calculated based on the combination of three teacher perception factors and two student perception factors.
+Specifically, SC^{sch} will be derived from Teacher Perceptions of Instructional Focus (IF^T ; which currently consists of 9 survey items), Teacher Perceptions of Working Conditions (WC^T ; which currently consists of 19 survey items), Teacher Perceptions of Safety (S^T ; which currently consists of three survey items), and Student Perceptions of Safety (S^S ; which currently consists of three survey items).
+The SPE^S factor score shall not be reported or used in calculating SC^{sch} for online or virtual schools.

 School Climate shall be displayed in three ways.
-First, $SC^{sch}$ shall be displayed, alongside comparison metrics displaying the $SC^{sch}$ for the district as well as the $SC^{sch}$ for the state.
-Second, $IF^T$ , $WC^T$ , $S^T$ , $SPE^S$ , and $S^S$ for the school shall each be displayed separately, with the number of respondents (whether teachers or students) on whose basis the metrics were calculated, alongside comparison metrics displaying the values of these same metrics for the district as well as for the state.
-The survey participation rate for teachers $(PR^T)$ and the survey participation rate for students $(PR^S)$ shall also be displayed separately for the school (or district or state, as appropriate for the report card in question).
+First, SC^{sch} shall be displayed, alongside comparison metrics displaying the SC^{sch} for the district as well as the SC^{sch} for the state.
+Second, IF^T , WC^T , S^T , SPE^S , and S^S for the school shall each be displayed separately, with the number of respondents (whether teachers or students) on whose basis the metrics were calculated, alongside comparison metrics displaying the values of these same metrics for the district as well as for the state.
+The survey participation rate for teachers (PR^T) and the survey participation rate for students (PR^S) shall also be displayed separately for the school (or district or state, as appropriate for the report card in question).